Back to Walking Holidays

 Lie in till 9am.
 Pack up and drive down to the Ape Caves trailhead.
 Go down the upper Ape cave, use Lesley's head touches.
 Explore the Lava tubes, some of the longest in North America.
 Try to take some pictures but it does not work very well.
 I fall over and hurt my right shoulder on the way out of the upper cave.
 We do the lower cave as well, but it is a bit boring after the first.
 A bit of rain whilst we are inside.
 Leave at about 4pm to drive back.
 When we get signal there are messages from lots of people wanting me to go back to Waco.
 Back to Lesley's for about 7:30pm.

 The weather forecast says a strong chance of thunderstorms in the afternoon.
 After some debate drive up to the Snoqualmie pass and start up the Kendall Katwalk at 11:15.
 Hear lots of whistling marmots on the way up.
-Pass two old boys, one of which fell this time last year, they comment on us walking in sneakers.
+Pass two old boys, one of which slid down this time last year and broke his ankles, they comment on us walking in sneakers.
+One of them slid down the slope last year and broke his ankle.
 We have to cross a lot of steep snow fields, I cut steps.
 We wonder if we have passed the cat walk.
-When we find it it is very obvious and quite cool.
+When we get there it is very obvious and quite cool.
 Back home for 6pm.
 The three of us go down to the Issaquah brewpub.

 Sort out a rental cycle from Kirkland.
 The plan to hire a tandem does not come off.
 Set off from here at 10am.
 Call in and get the bike.
 Head up to the North Cascades.
 Drive up through Granite Falls.
 Drive a long way along a forest road.
 A section has been washed away.
 Start walking at 2pm.
 We are attempting Mount Pilchuck.
 Walk up through the forest and arrive at Pinnacle Lake.
 Have to traverse round the side of the lake on the snow.
 Go up a very narrow gully heading west, we have to make up our own route.
 Do a lot of scrambling up the stream and over a lot of snow.
 Go up a narrow muddy gully.
 Start traversing across to a spot for lunch and Lesley slips, decide to call it a day.
 Have lunch and then turn round.
 Back to the car for 8pm.
 An hour and a half to get back to Renton.
 Rich does a very good BBQ, with burgers and salmon.